ovh/docs/pages/cloud/storage/nas_order_basics/guide.en-gb.md

 > [!warning]
 >
-> All the default Z File System settings are optimal.
-Though we do not recommend changing those settings, this menu does allow you to tune the ZFS that the HA-NAS is using.
+> All the default Z File System settings are optimised.
+Though we do not recommend changing those settings, this menu does allow you to adjust the ZFS that the HA-NAS is using.
 >

 To change the ZFS settings of a partition, click on the `...`{.action} button to the right of the partition concerned, then `Z File System (ZFS) settings`{.action}.

 ![zfss](images/nas2021-13.png){.thumbnail}

-- Disabling access time update (atime): Disabling atime means the ZFS filesystem will no longer update the access times.
-It could be referred to the last date and time a specific file had bean read on the filesystem level.
-Disabling atime can help with frequent read operation such as on static web pages but should not be done for uses such as a database.
+- Disabling access time update (atime): Disabling *atime* means the kernel will no longer update the file system timestamp each time a file is accessed.
+Disabling *atime* can be useful to speed up frequent read operations, for example on static web pages.
+However, it should not be enabled for consistency-critical applications such as databases.
-- ZFS record size: This property changes the maximum block size on the ZFS filesystem.
-Please note that ZFS will also use a smaller block size if the file is smaller.
-For example, a 16KB file will use a 16KB (plus metadata) to not waste storage space.
-We generally don't recommend to change this option because of this reason.
+- ZFS recordsize: This property changes the maximum block size on the ZFS filesystem.
+Please note that ZFS will still use a smaller block size if the file is smaller than the maximum.
+For example, a 16KB file will use a 16KB block (plus metadata) to not waste storage space.
+We generally advise against changing ZFS recordsize for this reason.
-- Sync: This changes the behaviour of how the ZFS filesystem will take in data to RAM and/or the drives.
-We do not recommend changing this unless you know what you're doing.
+- Sync: This changes the behaviour of ZFS filesystem transactions with regard to RAM data buffering and writing data to disk.
+We do not recommend changing this without an appropriate reason.

 ### Deleting a partition